yauhei721/blockchain-homework/POA Development Chain/5DN1L/Screenshots/readme.md

 * Open MyCrypto GUI wallet to connect to the node with the exposed RPC port.

 * Click on the change network.
 Then select a custom network, put both network name and node name to "hw18" and include the chain ID 333, and use ETH as the currency.
-Enter http://127.0.0.1:8545as the URL.
+Enter http://127.0.0.1:8545 as the URL.
 Click Save & use Customer Node.

 * After connecting to the custom network in MyCrypto, it can be tested by sending money between accounts.